narmeshnigam/karyalaywebsite/PERFORMANCE_OPTIMIZATION.md

 # Performance Optimization Guide

-This document describes the performance optimization techniques implemented in the Karyalay Portal System.
+This document describes the performance optimization techniques implemented in the SellerPortal System.

 ## Overview